 Can a card issuer ask about my spouse or former spouse?

-Typically, no. That information’s generally off-limits if you are applying for your own credit card, not a joint account, based on your own income.
-Exceptions apply; for more information, reference the Consumer Financial Protection Bureau.
+Typically, no. That information’s generally off-limits if you’re applying for your own credit card, not a joint account, based on your own income.

 By doing your homework and asking questions, you can find the right card for your situation.
 It may be an individual card, an authorized user card or a joint card.